-The only real “attraction” in Snowshill is Snowshill Manor.
-Bought in the early 20th century by Charles Wade, it is now maintained by the National Trust and is home to numerous eclectic treasures that Wade collected throughout his lifetime.
+The only real “attraction” in Snowshill is Snowshill Manor and Garden.
+Bought in the early 20th century by Charles Wade, the National Trust now maintains it and is home to numerous eclectic treasures that Wade collected throughout his lifetime.

 Only 7 minutes by car from Broadway, it is well worth taking a small detour to see what may be the cutest village in the Cotswolds.